 Neighbor Tracie Showalter was inside with her children and boyfriend as the scene unfolded.
 She worried about stray bullets putting them in danger.

 "We could have been the victims, you know, out here, depending on what state of mind he was in.
 So this is pretty scary stuff," Showalter said.

-Drab has been charged with felony shooting within an occupied dwelling, domestic assault, brandishing and reckless handling of a firearm.
-He is being held in the Virginia Peninsula Regional Jail, where he is being held without bond.
+Drab was charged with felony shooting within an occupied dwelling, domestic assault, brandishing and reckless handling of a firearm.
+He was being held in the Virginia Peninsula Regional Jail without bond.

 Six weapons, including both handguns and long guns, were seized from the residence.